Why did you paint on the Trayvon Martin case?

 Turner painted the famous story of a slave ship captain that dumped 133 slaves overboard to be able to make more on the insurance payment for “lost cargo”.
 Turner was criticizing the slave trade in this painting, but considering the market value over $32 million, it makes you wonder a bit on the values of the art market itself.

-Is this work available for sale?
+Is the work for sale?